Christopher Michael

-Christopher Michael is an American actor, director, writer, who is most famous for portraying Sergeant/Detective/Captain/Chief Michaels on 7th Heaven.
-He appeared in over 45 episodes throughout the show's 243-episode run.
+Christopher Michael is an American actor, director and writer who started his career in the early 1980s, appearing between 1982 and 1987 in five soap operas — One Life to Live, As the World Turns, Guiding Light, Search for Tomorrow and Santa Barbara.
+He is most famous for portraying Sergeant / Detective / Captain / Chief Michaels on 7th Heaven.
+He appeared in over 45 episodes throughout the show's 1996–2006 243-episode run.